How to change a device's resource

 - Uncheck the "Use automatic settings" option (this may vary depending on the version of Windows you are running, however, it will be similar).

-- Either change the Settings based on or double-click the Resource type that you would like to change.
-The following is an example when double-clicking on the Interrupt Request option.
+- Either change the Settings based on or double-click the Resource type you want to change.
+The following is an example when double-clicking the Interrupt Request option.

 Error: "You cannot modify the resources for this device directly"